tonghuikang/dubious-claims/README.md

 "Non-native born Obama is taking our guns away."
 This is a combination of using the supplementary claims and converting its idea into an object.
 Should we include another ground truth object?
 That is quite troublesome on the part of the human fact checking document writer.

+#### Modifiers and qualifiers
+"Obama may have been born in Kenya."
+"Obama may well have been born in Kenya."
+Suggestive, but not a claim.

+"Obama is definitely born in Kenya"
+We expect the hermit to not understand sarcasm, even if he does he will read the only the literal meaning instead.

+"Obama was allegedly born in Kenya."
+Not a claim, and use of the word "allegedly" is often used in journalism when the claim has not been conclusively proven.
+Nevertheless, this should still be flagged.

-#### Real examples
+#### Two statements
+"Obama claims to have been born in Honolulu, which is a complete fabrication."
+The second clause negates the claims made by the first clause.
+Probably this would be detected by the sentence vector.
+But then, where is Honolulu?

+"Obama claims to have been born in Honolulu.
+This story is a complete fabrication."
-"Obama claims to have been born in Honolulu, Hawaii on August 4, 1961, to Stanley Ann Dunham and Barack Obama Sr. — who had married just six months prior.
-Some contend that this story is a complete fabrication." - from Conservapedia
+"Obama claims to have been born in Honolulu.
+Some contend that this story is a complete fabrication." - from Conservapedia, truncated.
-Based on this quote alone, no flag.
-It does not directly claim that Obama is not born in Hawaii.
-Exploration of the veracity of the claim should not be flagged as falsehood.
-However, as the idea will be found in the conclusion, it will be flagged at the conclusion.
-We should be alerting users when such controversial claims are made without justification.
-Even with justification, we should still flag the idea at the conclusion since it is controversial and deserves further scrutiny, no matter how convincing is the argument.

-I think I need to visit deeply conservative Facebook pages to find more of such statements.
+If these two sentences are viewed in isolation, the hermit will suspect nothing.
+It is quite complex to allow the algorithm to understand that "this story" refers to Obama claims of being born in Honolulu.
+However, there is an issue of flagging true claim.
+Should attention be drawn to Obama birthplace in an honest essay of Obama's early life?

 # STAGE ONE - CLAIMS EXTRACTION
+Given a compound sentence, identify all the ideas in the sentence.

+### Literature Review
 From StackOverflow
 Parse sentence into simpler sentences https://stackoverflow.com/questions/27695995/decompose-compound-sentence-to-simple-sentences